 The balloon flower (Platycodon grandiflorus) graces the landscape with long-lasting blue blossoms from mid-summer through fall.
-This popular perennial’s symbolism stems from its star-shaped blooms; in different cultures, the flowers represent the five senses and the five elements of the Tao.
-Here we’ll take you through everything you need to know about the meaning and symbolism of Balloon flowers, their history and origins, popular types, and suitable gifting occasions today.
+This popular perennial’s symbolism stems from its star-shaped blooms; in different cultures, the flowers represent the five senses and elements of the Tao.
+Here, we’ll take you through everything you need to know about the meaning and symbolism of Balloon flowers.

 The Meaning & Symbolism of Balloon Flowers – The Essentials